About the Farm

 The Dartmouth Organic Farm came from an idea planted by students in the late 1980’s as part of a class project.
 Students in the 1990’s nourished the idea into a fledgling organic garden that brought in its first harvest in 1996.
 Since then, the O-Farm (as it is lovingly called by students) has grown into a hub for hands on learning at Dartmouth.
 It is home to an educational working garden, faculty and student research, independent projects, labs and classes, a stunning landscape that serves as a backdrop for social events of all kinds and an ecosystem that engages students in learning about sustainable food and energy systems.

-Our goal is to insure that our produce has impact and creates meaningful hands-on experiences for students.
+Our goal is to for our produce to have impact not only for those who eat it, but for our students too by creating meaningful hands-on experiences on the farm that connects them to our community, our foodshed, and our environment in a tangible way.
 This model has given the farm the flexibility to use food production as a teaching tool and to reach a wide range of audiences.

 The Dartmouth Organic Farm hosts a PE class for students every spring, summer, and fall!
 If you want to earn PE credit working outside, learning about food systems, taking in the vistas of the Connecticut River, then Farm Fit is the PE class for you!
 Sign-ups are available through the Outdoor Programs Office PE during course election period.